Author: Andero Kalju

 • Finno-Ugric Languages.
 In addition to a foundation in Linguistics, this specialisation gives an overview of the history and comparison of Finno-Ugric languages and cultures.
 Students have the opportunity to learn three or more Finno-Ugric languages.

-This programme structure is the latest one confirmed by the university.
-Next year's modules will be updated by 15 April.
-Significant changes to the programme will be announced in advance on this website.
-Check the Study Information System for the latest updates.
+This curriculum structure is the latest one confirmed by the university.
+Next year's version will be entered into the Study Information System by 15 April.
+Significant changes to the structure will be announced in advance on this website.

 People